TjerkZ/S3-Dreamcatcher/Learing outcomes/4 CICD.md

 ```

 ## Watchtower
 With [Watchtower](https://containrrr.dev/watchtower/) The lates image gets pulled from dockerhub.
 I configured watchtower to check dockerhub every 10 minits so when i commit to main it takes around 10 minutes for the new version to go live.
+This way the deployment of new versions is automatic.

 # Eventify